-Instead of repair or partial replacement, the city requires the replacement of lead service lines with copper including the city-owned section of service line from the cast iron water main to the curbstop at the property line and the privately-owned section from the curbstop to water meter in the building.
+The City of Milwaukee is replacing only lead services lines that are found to be leaking, are damaged during planned construction, or when the utility replaces the city owned section on a planned or emergency basis.
+The Milwaukee Water Works immediately notifies property owners and explains the options for paying for replacement.
+Instead of repair or partial replacement, the city requires the replacement of the entire lead service line from the city owned section from cast iron water main to the curbstop at the property line and the privately-owned section from the curbstop to water meter in the building.

 When lead is found in drinking water it is usually because lead can dissolve from lead service lines and plumbing fixtures, especially when water sits unused for several hours.
 To prevent lead from dissolving into the water, we add a compound that forms a protective coating inside pipes.
 We have provided this corrosion control since 1996 to meet Environmental Protection Agency standards.